UFC Fight Night: Belfort vs. Henderson 2: Background

 The event was headlined by a rematch between longtime multi-divisional contenders Vitor Belfort and Dan Henderson.
 Henderson defeated Belfort in their first encounter in 2006 at Pride 32 in a unanimous decision.

 The co-main event featured the long-awaited bout between The Ultimate Fighter: Brazil competitors Cezar Ferreira and Daniel Sarafian.
 Both men were originally scheduled to face each other in the finale to determine the winner of the inaugural TUF series for Brazil.
 However, Sarafian injured himself before the finale in June 2012 and was forced out of the finals.

 Thiago Tavares was expected to face Quinn Mulhern at the event.
 However, Mulhern pulled out of the bout citing an injury and was replaced by Justin Salas.

 Johnny Eduardo and Lucas Martins were originally scheduled to face each other in a bantamweight bout on this card.
 However, both fighters were injured and the fight was removed from the event.

 Results

 Bonus awards

-The following fighters were awarded $50,000 bonuses.
+The following fighters received $50,000 bonuses.